thegois/personal-ansible/README.md

 If it returns green answer it did work.

 ## Roles
 This project use roles structure, therefore it was added one main role: common-role.
 Each role will be responsible for specific informations such as: files, tasks or varibles.
+It was created by ansible-galaxy init <<name_role>>

 ## Tasks
 Developed tasks: